Mollie Tibbetts murder: Police find no link between Iowa student and 11-year-old's disappearance

 The attorneys contend that two new witnesses have recently come forward and blamed another 21-year-old man, Gavin Jones, for Tibbetts' murder, putting forth a theory that Tibbetts was allegedly kidnapped into a sex trafficking ring run by Lowe, who then allegedly ordered Jones and another man to kill Tibbetts.

-Mitch Mortvedt, assistant director of the Iowa Division of Criminal Investigation, threw cold water on that theory this week, saying that the only connection between Harrelson and Tibbetts is that they lived in the same county, according to WOI-TV.
+Mitch Mortvedt, assistant director of the Iowa Division of Criminal Investigation, threw cold water on that theory this week, saying that there is no connection between the cases.

-"That's the only thing that we have come up with at this point," Mortvedt said Tuesday, according to the local news outlet.
-"You know, we have nothing to indicate, at this time, that there was anything to do with human trafficking in Xavior's disappearance."
+"We are confident in the investigation, prosecution and conviction of Rivera for the disappearance and homicide of Mollie Tibbetts and that he acted alone," Mortvedt told Fox News Wednesday.

 MOLLIE TIBBETTS MURDER: DEFENSE SAYS MISSING 11-YEAR-OLD BOY, SEX TRAFFICKING RING LINKED TO CASE